-A vacation to Amsterdam is the trip of a lifetime.
-There is no denying that Amsterdam is one of Europe’s most beautiful, romantic, cultural and out there cities.
-With its canals, windmills, dikes picturesque countryside, museums, historical centers, scenery, shopping, dining, and entertainment, it should be at the top of anyone’s list of “must see” cities.
+This goes without saying that Amsterdam is the most popular city in Holland.
+The rustic 17th century capital of Holland is filled with outstanding architecture, rich cultural history, lovely and comforting ambiance.
+From romantic canal cruises to lazy strolls through Vondelpark, everything seems magical in Amsterdam.
+With its canals, windmills, dikes picturesque countryside, museums, historical centers, scenery, shopping, dining, and entertainment, it should be at the top of anyone’s list of “must-see” cities.

-Of course, Amsterdam is notorious for its red light district and multinational city filled with people from many countries, nationalities, and cultures.
+Of course, Amsterdam is notorious for its red-light district and a multinational city filled with people from many countries, nationalities, and cultures.
 This diversity alone gives Amsterdam a step up in what it can offer visitors in terms of variety and cultural experiences.
 This diversity is obviously well known as over four million tourists visit Amsterdam each year.

 Besides being a city of diversity Amsterdam, the city is an architectural wonder in how it is laid out in concentric circles formed by canals surrounding the old city center.
-These canals have a network of access road that cut across them and these have alleys connecting them to one another.
+These canals have a network of bridged roads that cut across them and these have alleys connecting them to one another.

 No description of Amsterdam would be complete without mention of maybe one of it’s most notable residents, Anne Frank.
 You can tour the home where the famous author and her family hid during WW-II.
 The museum associated with the house, Museum of Resistance, offers powerful information about the Holocaust.